Medical Laboratory Technician (NSW/ACT)

 You can also become a medical laboratory technician through a traineeship in Laboratory Technology.
 Entry requirements may vary, but employers generally require Year 10.
 Ask your career adviser about the possibility of starting some of this training in school.

 Graduates from accredited courses may be eligible for membership of the Australian Institute of Medical Scientists (AIMS).
-Some employers do require eligibility for professional Membership of AIMS.
+Some employers require eligibility for professional membership of AIMS.
 Visit their website for more information.